vumaasha/Atlas/dataset/README.md

 We have curated 2 datasets:

 1. **Atlas** : This dataset contains 183,996 clothing images from 52 categories for Men and Women.
-These images along with their category paths were used to train our model for taxonomy predictiion.
+These images along with their category paths were used to train our model for product categorization model which can be found [here](https://github.com/vumaasha/Atlas/tree/master/models/product_categorization).

 2. **Zoomed vs Normal**: This dataset contains images that have been manually segregated as Zoomed and Normal.
-We used this dataset while cleaning our _**Atlas**_ dataset to remove noisy Zoomed images that were a poor representation of the product.
-The Zoomed vs Normal dataset was used in [this](https://github.com/vumaasha/Atlas/blob/master/models/zoomed_vs_normal/Zoomed_vs_Normal.ipynb) model to predict whether a given image is Zoomed or Normal.
+We used this dataset to train our model as shown [here](https://github.com/vumaasha/Atlas/blob/master/models/zoomed_vs_normal/Zoomed_vs_Normal.ipynb).
+This model was used to clean _**Atlas**_ dataset, to remove noisy Zoomed images that were a poor representation of the product.

 ## Table of Contents
 - [Atlas](#1-atlas)